 - Propeller accidents when people get too close to the blades that propel the vessel.

 This is not an exhaustive list as many things can lead to accidents on the water.
 But these are common causes, and as you can see, a number of them involve operator negligence.

 The Most Common Types of Boat Injuries in Florida

 Just like auto accidents, Florida boating accidents can lead to a wide variety of injuries that range from mild to severe.
 Many boating injuries can plague a victim throughout their entire life, so boating safety cannot be overemphasized.

 According to the Florida Fish and Wildlife Conservation Commission’s 2019 Boating Accident Statistical Report, these are the most common types of injuries sustained in boating accidents.

-Our Florida boating accident attorneys have listed them in order of most frequent to least.
+Most common boat injuries in order of most frequent to least.